Symphony in D (Voříšek)

-The Symphony in D major, Op.
-23, is the only work in this genre by the Bohemian-born composer Jan Václav Voříšek.
+The Symphony in D major, [Op.
+23], is the only work in this genre by the Bohemian-born composer Jan Václav Voříšek.
 He wrote it in 1821 at age 30; he died young, at only 34.

 The dedication to Aloys von Fuchs was inscribed in the composer's own hand on 14 April 1823.

+The symphony has not been published during Voříšek's lifetime and originally bears no opus number.
+In some recordings, it bears op.
+23, a number missing in Voříšek's original numbering.
+Confusingly, in some other recordings it bears op.
+24, a number also attributed to Voříšek's Mass in B-flat.

 It is scored for a standard classical orchestra typical of late Haydn or early Beethoven symphonies: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.
 Indeed, it has often been compared to early Beethoven, although it was written only six years before that master's death, 16 months after Voříšek.
 He was a friend of Schubert and may well have been influenced by that composer as well.

 The Symphony in D is Voříšek's most famous work, and is the first major Czech contribution to the 19th century symphonic literature.